gtribello/plumed-thoughts/contactMatrix.md

 rr: RESTRAINT ARG=ff AT=62 KAPPA=10
 ```

-You can clearly see from this diagram that all the actions that are needed to calculate the final biased quantity ff are in the same subgraph.
-We thus calculate the derivatives of ff with respect to the input
+We then calculate the derivatives of ff with respect to the input atomic positions by passing backwards through the actions as follows and recalculating the
-atomic positions in the forward loop so the forces from the restraint can be passed backwards through the actions as follows:
+elements of the various matrices are vectors that are used in the calculation:

 ```plumed
 #MERMAID=force